 by Meghan Fitzgerald

-Less physical activity: Research shows that kids who are outdoors more are more physically active.
+Get kids moving: Research shows that kids who are outdoors more are more physically active.
 Here are two simple ways to spark outdoor play that inspires the movement of big muscles:

 Photo: Summer Miles Photo

-Missed opportunities for JOY!
+Find opportunities for JOY!
 We know that joy is a powerful force for learning, and both play and nature offer increased chances to spark joy.
 Here are a few of our most joy-inducing play starters:

 DIY activities, tips, and weekly resources right in your inbox.